MiaLWGH/WiSTraining/README.md

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html

    Questions:
-   - After stopping and starting, can you still connect to the instance?
+   - After stop and start operations, can you still connect to the instance?
 Do you know why?
 How to reconnect?
       - Hint: pay attention to the "Public IPv4 DNS".
    - Do you know how to reboot the instance?
 After that, can you connect to the instance?